 Is It Safe to Vaccinate Your Kids for COVID-19?
 Plus How to Keep Unvaccinated Kids Healthy, According to a Pediatric Infectious Disease Doctor

-Just shy of 50% of Americans are fully vaccinated for COVID-19, and COVID cases are surging again.
-(Statistics are representative of when this article was written.)
+Just shy of 60% of Americans are fully vaccinated for COVID-19, and COVID cases are surging again.
+(Statistics are representative of when this article was updated.)

 Even more worrisome: the Delta variant is now believed to be more contagious than the common cold or the seasonal flu, just as contagious as chickenpox and twice as contagious as the original COVID-19 strain, according to reports of an internal CDC document.

 It's not too surprising then that, as adults, we're hearing more and more about the importance of getting vaccinated for COVID-19.

 But what about our kids?
 Is it safe to vaccinate children for COVID-19?

 The Pfizer-BioNTech vaccine for COVID-19 is approved for use in children 12 years and older, and as of November 2, 2021, the approval has been extended to 5- to 11-year-old children.

 Sharon Nachman, M.D., director of the Office of Clinical Trials and division chief of pediatric infectious disease at Stony Brook Children's, estimates approval for the Pfizer vaccine for under-5-year-olds will follow shortly thereafter.
 Nachman estimates that the Moderna vaccine might not be approved for children 12 and older until December 2021 or January 2022.